Migrant workers in the Gulf Cooperation Council region: Oman

 Migration to Oman has increased rapidly since 2000 due to economic growth, which further has resulted in development of infrastructure.
 After the economic crisis in 2008 the numbers of migrants continued to increase, consequently diverging from the general trend in other GCC countries where the numbers of migrants were decreasing.
 In 1993, the population constituted 2,017,643 people, of which 26.5% were foreign residents.
 In 2015, 44.2% (1,849,412 people) of the total Omani population (4,187,516 people) were non-Omanis.
-This constituted an upsurge of migrants since the second Omani census in 2003, when foreign residents were estimated to account for about 24% of the total populace.
+This constituted an upsurge of migrants since the second Omani census in 2003, when noncitizen residents were estimated to account for about 24% of the total populace.
 In 2013, the majority of migrant workers came from India, Pakistan and Bangladesh (87%).
 82% of all migrant workers were employed in the private sector.
 However, in 2013 the Shura Council of Oman established that the inflow of migrant workers should not surpass 33% of the total populace.
 Further, the Omani leadership carried out extensive deportations of undocumented migrants in 2010, resulting in the return of approximately 70.000 people to their respective countries of origin.
 At the time of the deportations, Omani authorities estimated that there were approximately 200,000 undocumented migrants in the country.

 Migrants from the Middle East are generally located in occupations representing the higher strata of society, in comparison to the average Asian migrant.
 There is also a recognizable distinction between Middle Eastern and Asian migrants concerning the phenomenon of family reunification.
 While the former group often can bring family members with them, the latter group generally do not have this possibility.